merchise/xotl.ql/docs/source/thoughts.rst

 Expressions are the core for query languages and many of it's design decisions are strongly biased for query languages needs.
 But they purpose is more general.
-Notice that :class:`~xotl.ql.core.These` instances are they way to specify the selected data in queries.
+Notice that :class:`~xotl.ql.core.Term` instances are they way to specify the selected data in queries.

 Before executing an expression, it has to be :term:`compiled <query execution